AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 >[!NOTE]
 >
->External Workfornt users will be asked to create a Frame.io login to review and approve assets.
+>External Workfront users will be asked to create a Frame.io login to review and approve assets.

 #### Add comments and mark up assets

-All comments made in the Frame.io viewer are also recorded in the Workfront Update tab.
+All comments made in the Frame.io viewer are also recorded in the Workfront Updates tab.
 Replies made in Workfront do not appear in Frame.io.
 If comments are marked "Team only" in the Frame.io viewer, they will not appear in the Workfront Updates tab.

 #### Make a decision